phodal/awesome-smart-speaker/README.md

  * [Flask-Ask](https://github.com/johnwheeler/flask-ask) - is a Flask extension that makes building Alexa skills for the Amazon Echo easier and much more fun.

+Data & Models
+---

+ * [THCHS30](http://data.cslt.org/thchs30/standalone.html) - is an open Chinese speech database published by Center for Speech and Language Technology (CSLT) at Tsinghua University.
+ * [THCHS30 Kaldi](http://data.cslt.org/thchs30-openslr/README.html) - is an open Chinese speech database published by Center for Speech and Language Technology (CSLT) at Tsinghua University.

 Tutorials
 ---